vedantyede/E-commerce-Furnik/README.md

 - **Product Catalog**: Browse through a wide range of furniture products with detailed descriptions, images, and pricing information.
 - **Shopping Cart**: Add products to the shopping cart, update quantities, and proceed to checkout.
 - **Checkout Process**: Securely enter shipping and payment information to complete the purchase.
-- **User Authentication**: Create an account, log in, and manage your profile and order history.
 - **Responsive Design**: The application is optimized for various screen sizes, providing a consistent experience across desktop and mobile devices.
-- **Admin Panel**: (Optional) Manage products, orders, and user accounts from an admin dashboard.

 ## Technologies Used